Posted on

 [1] "f" "x" "y" "z"

-rm function removes, permanently, one or more objects from the workspace.
+The rm() function permanently removes one or more objects from the workspace.

 Scripts

-The source function instructs R to read the text file and execute its contents:
+The source() function instructs R to read a text file and execute its contents:

 source("myScript.R")

-On the command line, this can be run as
+On the command line, this can be run as:

 $ R CMD BATCH /home/jim/psych/adoldrug/partyuse1.R

-readline("Press <Enter> to continue") presents a prompt.
+readline("Press <Enter> to continue") presents a prompt to the user.

 Vectors

-range returns the minimum and maximum elements of a vector.
+range() returns the minimum and maximum elements of a vector.

-sort sorts a vector in increasing order.
+sort() sorts a vector in increasing order.

-sqrt(-17) returns NaN but sqrt(-17+0i) returns a result.
+sqrt(-17) returns NaN, but sqrt(-17+0i) returns a complex result.

-Regular sequences are generated by : operator.
+Regular sequences are generated by the : operator.
 4:10 returns [4, 5, 6, 7, 8, 9, 10].
-This is a syntactic sugar for seq function which also receives step size and length parameters.
+This is syntactic sugar for the seq() function, which can also specify step size and length.

-rep function repeats the supplied elements to create a vector.
+The rep() function repeats supplied elements to create a vector.

 Arrays

-If z is a vector with 1500 elements (e.g. z <- 1:1500), then dim(z) <- c(3, 5, 100) makes it a 3D array with the respective boundaries.
+If z is a vector with 1500 elements (e.g., z <- 1:1500), then dim(z) <- c(3, 5, 100) makes it a 3D array with those dimensions.

-Another way to create an array is like x <- array(1:20, dim=c(4,5))
+Another way to create an array is x <- array(1:20, dim=c(4, 5)).

 Matrices